 are as follows:

-which will proclaim on the cover 'Winner of the erbacce-prize for poetry 2025'.
+of his/her poetry which will proclaim on the cover 'Winner of the erbacce-prize for poetry 2025'.

-A runner-up has also been selected:
+A runner-up will also be selected:

 For both poets selected we will pay all costs and registration fees for Nielsen and ISBN etc.